temporalio/documentation/docs/reference/tctl/workflow/run.md

 ---
-id: start
+id: run
-title: tctl workflow start
+title: tctl workflow run
-description: How to start a new Workflow Execution using tctl.
+description: How to start a new Workflow Execution and get Workflow progress using tctl.
 tags:
   - reference
   - tctl